kellyhennigan/spantracts_DWIworkshop/README.md

 ```
 xformROIs_script.m
 ```
 To estimate the tranform (using ANTs) between subject's acpc-aligned native space and standard space and to apply the inverse transform to take a given ROI in standard space > subject native space.
+For example, save out ROIs in native space that we defined on a group template, like VTA/SN, mPFC sphere, etc.

 #### output
 Saves out acpc-aligned<->standard space transforms to directory, **projectdir/data/subjid/anat_proc**, and saves out a midbrain ROI ("DA.nii.gz") in directory: **projectdir/data/subjid/ROIs**